Begum Aizaz Rasul: Family

 Begum Rasool was born on 2 April 1909 as Qudsia Begum, daughter of Sir Zulfiqar Ali Khan by his wife Mahmuda Sultana.
 Her father, Sir Zulfiqar, belonged to a collateral branch of the ruling family of Malerkotla princely state in Punjab.
 Her mother, Mahmuda Sultan, was the daughter of Nawab Allauddin Ahmed Khan, Nawab of Loharu.

-Qudsia was married in 1929, to Nawab Aijaz Rasul, the taluqdar (landowner) of Sandila in Hardoi district of what was then Oudh (now a part of Uttar Pradesh.
+Qudsia was married in 1929, to Nawab Aijaz Rasul, the taluqdar (landowner) of Sandila in Hardoi district of what was then Oudh (now a part of Uttar Pradesh).
 The match was arranged by Sir Malcolm Hailey and the marriage was entirely harmonious.
-Two years after the wedding, when Qudsia was fourteen, her father died in 1931.
+Two years after the wedding, her father died in 1931.
 Shortly after this happened, her in-laws came and took her away to Sandila, which was to be her home in life and where she lies buried after her death.
 In Sandila, Qudsia came to be addressed after her husband's name as "Begum Aijaz Rasool," and this is the name by which she is known in all public records.

 Political career

 With the enactment of the Government of India Act 1935, the couple joined the Muslim League and entered electoral politics.
 In the 1937 elections, she was one of the few women who successfully contested from a non-reserved seat and was elected to the U.P legislative assembly.
 Begum Aijaz Rasul remained a member until 1952.
 She held the office of the Deputy President of the council from 1937 to 1940 and acted as the Leader of Opposition in the council from 1950 to 1952–54.
 She was the first woman in India and the first Muslim woman in the world to reach this position.
 Despite her family background, she was known for her strong support for zamindari abolition.
 She also strongly opposed the demand for separate electorates based on religion.

 In 1946, she was elected to the Constituent Assembly of India and was one of 28 Muslim League members who finally joined.
 She was the only Muslim woman in the Assembly.
 In 1950, the Muslim League in India dissolved and Begum Aijaz Rasul joined the Congress.
 She was elected to the Rajya Sabha in 1952-54 and was a member of the Uttar Pradesh Legislative Assembly from 1969 to 1989.

-Between, 1969 and 1971, she was the Minister for Social Welfare and Minorities.
+Between 1969 and 1971, she was the Minister for Social Welfare and Minorities.
 In 2000, she was awarded a Padma Bhushan for her contribution to social work.